RodolfoPelinson/AtlanticForestMetacommunity/EMS/EMS.md

 Rodolfo Pelinson
 12/04/2021

 First we have to load the separated data matrices we need.
-It all comes from the Data.csv file in the Data folder.
 The data matrices are prepared sourcing the “Loading\_data.R” file in the Auxiliary Scripts folder.

 ``` r
 library(AtlanticForestMetacommunity)